railsgirlsla/learn_to_program_chis_pine/README.md

 # learn_to_program_chis_pine
 Documents related to exercises in Chris Pine's tutorial Learn to Program

-This is where we can put all of our programs that we make while studying Chris Pine's Learn to Program Book. testtestest
+This is where we can put all of our programs that we make while studying Chris Pine's Learn to Program Book.

 Challenges to solidify your new skills